What is vegan leather?

 In August 2014, I became vegan overnight for ethical reasons.
 This change forced me to not only completely transform what I ate but also changed the way I purchased consumer goods made with leather or any animal skin for that matter.

-Unlike my wife, Maša who waited until she wore down her leather products before discarding, I couldn’t bear the thought of representing animal skin through what I owned.
+Unlike my wife, Maša who waited until she wore down her leather products before discarding them, I couldn’t bear the thought of representing animal skin through what I owned.
 If not for anyone, for myself.

 So I donated every leather product I had that was reasonable to do so.
 For instance, some of the fixtures in my car at the time was made of leather.
 But I didn’t sell it.

 It’s interesting, though, because I didn’t realise just how much leather was a part of my life.
 Boxing gloves, furniture, bags, watch straps, phone cases, bike seats, amongst so many other things were made of leather.
 Once I was consciously aware of it, leather was seemingly everywhere.

 But because I’m an impatient minimalist, I dove right in and got rid of all of my leather products.
 I was left to think about how I would replace these items with non-leather products.

 If you’re vegan, you know how painful this process is at first.
 Do you think changing your diet is hard?
 Pfft!
 At least you can generally find out what each food product is made of.
 Unfortunately, when it comes to consumer goods, the labelling is not as clear.